Malta Residency to Citizenship by Investment Program

 • Additional Contribution: €50,000 per dependant

-2. Investment in Real estate (optional €700,000 if purchased) or rent a housing (€16,000 per year lease).
+2. Buy or Rent Property – ( €700,000 if purchased) or rent a housing (€16,000 per year lease).
 Immovable property cannot be let or sublet under the rules and must be maintained for 5 years.

 Above payments must only be done after receiving initial approval from Malta Government.